 - Automatically generated dashboards

-- Monthly reports (usually trotting out the same metrics)
+- Monthly reports (particularly if they trot out the same metrics)

-- Ad-hoc analyses used to justify management decisions
+- Ad-hoc analyses that backfit data to justify decisions

 - Powerpoint presentations with slides and slides of graphs and numbers

-If you want to know if the signals you get from your analytics are more than analytics theater, you have to pay attention to outcomes.
-Consider:
+If you want to know if the signals you get from your analytics are more than theater, direct your attention to outcomes:

-- When you get a signal from your analytics tool, do you have an idea of what you should do next?
+- Do your analytics help you determine what you should do next?

 Just don't confuse those signals for the kind of insights on which you can take action.
-Remember, you've spent a lot of time and energy on your analytics platform, so it better be giving you more than status updates.
+Remember, you've spent a lot of time and energy on your analytics platform.
+Make sure the investment is worth it.

-If you really want to put your analytics to work, demand that your analyses spit out more than pretty charts and graphs: make sure it provides you with analyses that are useful, actionable.
+If you really want to put your analytics to work, demand that your analyses spit out more than pretty charts and graphs: make sure it provides you with analyses and insights you can use.